Home / Meat and Poultry Recipes / Juicy Grilled Ground Pork Burger Recipe with Bacon

 step eight

 Serve.
-Spread mayo on both sides of the toasted bun.
-Top the bottom bun with slaw then the burger and place the other half of the bun on top.
+Spread mayo and mustard on both sides of the toasted bun.
+Top the bottom bun with slaw then the burger patty and place the other half of the bun on top.

 What To Serve With Them

 I tend to make extra slaw and serve that on the side as well as on top of the burgers, just to make things simple.
-As far as burger toppings, you could melt a slice of cheese over the top right before serving.
-Provolone, aged white cheddar, or blue cheese would be my choice.
-As far as a “sauce” I think mayo does the job nicely but you can obviously top them however you choose.
+As far as favorite toppings, you could melt a slice of cheese over the top right before serving.
+Provolone, aged white cheddar cheese, or blue cheese would be my choice.
+As far as a “sauce” I think mayo and mustard do the job nicely but you can obviously top them however you choose.
 The classic lettuce, pickles, and ketchup would also do the trick.
 If you need more to round out the meal I suggest:

 Pork Burger Recipe FAQ’s